What’s that one thing that curbs people from travelling? The near-universal answer…

 Want To Can Travel

 Before I left for my first trip, after quitting my job to travel, I had some savings.
-But the amount was definitely not enough to sustain my long-term travel fantasy.
-I think it was the fact that I quit my job, and I knew there’s no way going back, I put some extra effort into planning things ahead.
+But the amount of money was definitely not enough to sustain my long-term travel fantasy and my travel goals.
+Moreover, I think it was the fact that I quit my job, and I knew there’s no way going back, I put some extra effort into planning things ahead.

 Since my budget was definitely not enough to travel Europe or any other place far off from my home country, India, I started by travelling India, Nepal and Bhutan – for two reasons.
 One, I was looking for more cultural and local experiences and these were three perfect countries to start with; and second, I didn’t want to spend money in flying – something that always consumes a lot of money and eats up most of the budget.

-I gave a proper consideration to where all I want to go, keeping my budget in mind; and when you want to do this for your life, it becomes even more crucial that you save every little buck possible.
+I gave a proper consideration to where all I wanted to go, keeping my budget in mind, and because I wanted to keep travelling for all my life, it became even crucial that you saved every little buck possible.

 It’s almost like going ahead in your career.
-You don’t start as the CEO of a company, right after finishing the college.
-Moreover, you, yourself, do not apply for such a position.
-You start from being an intern to a supervisor, to a manager, and so on.
+You don’t start as the director of a company right after finishing the college.
+Moreover, you do not apply for such a position.
+You start by being an intern to a supervisor, to a manager, and so on.
 And that’s how you should go about with your mission Travel-The-World.

-[Update: I’ve been to 8 countries in Europe now, thanks to Blogging and Free Travel Sponsorships]
+[Update October 2017: I’ve been to 8 countries in Europe now thanks to Travel Blogging and Sponsorships]

 Set Your Priorities Right

-I worked full time less than two years after completing my studies.
+I worked full time for just a couple of years after completing my studies.
 Yet I managed to save enough money to travel for a long period of time.
 And guess what, after travelling for almost a year, I’m still left with more than half of my savings.

 How?
-One, I kept taking freelance projects as and when I find something (try websites like Upwork and Toptal and Freelancer) and two, I made travelling a priority.
+One, I kept looking for freelance projects (try websites like Upwork and Toptal and Freelancer) and two, I made travelling a priority.

-If you found this post useful, why not Subscribe to my monthly newsletter (shared only once a month!) and get more travel inspiration delivered in your inbox.
+If you found this post useful, why not Subscribe to my monthly newsletter (shared only once a month!) and get more travel inspiration delivered to your inbox.